Policy Priorities

 Fairness in PILOT Payments

-On August 13th, Governor Healey issued an Executive Order establishing a Commission on PILOT for State-Owned Land.
+On August 2025, Governor Healey issued an Executive Order establishing a Commission on PILOT for State-Owned Land.
+As of Spring, 2026 the Commission had yet to hold its first meeting.
 The Commonwealth owns over 500 million acres of land across the state, and makes payments in lieu of taxes (PILOT) to municipalities that host state land and facilities to help offset some of the revenue lost from having those properties on the tax rolls.
 Municipalities with the most state-owned land are primarily in Western Massachusetts, but under the current funding formula they receive lower payments than communities in eastern Massachusetts due to lower property values.
 The Commission will be charged with evaluating potential changes, with particular attention to geographic equity.
-MLTC believes that equity in state PILOT payments is important to preserve municipal support for conservation in communities that host a large amount of conservation land.
+MLTC believes that equity in state PILOT payments is important to preserve municipal support for conservation in communities that host a large amount of conservation land. .

 Federal Policy

 We will also advocate on select high-priority federal policy matters, with guidance from the Land Trust Alliance and other partners.
-In this period of on-going uncertainty, MLTC has posted some resources on our website for federal grantees and others seeking to protect themselves.
-As things continue to evolve, we'll do our best to share relevant updates on that page.
+MLTC has posted some updates on our website related to executive orders and evolving federal requirements.